PRATEEKVERMA-036/Aidash_onboarding_automation/README.md

 Distribution: Since only Admin can handle these groups, so, they controlled by Powershell .
 Therefore, I have used ExoShell to add user (new candidate) to such type of groups.
 ExoShell specifically needs Windows OS, therefore I am using Jenkins Windows_slave and its EC2 instance for installing Exoshell and carrying out powershell tasks.

+Therefore, I have used ExoShell to add users (new candidates) to such types of groups.
+ExoShell specifically needs Windows OS, therefore I have to create a Jenkins Windows_slave and its EC2 instance for installing Exoshell and carrying out powershell tasks.
+And then I had written Powershell commands in Python (with the help of a few blogs).

+Process of connecting to Jenkins slave to Azure Active Directory Distribution groups:

+1. Open the Jenkins Window Slave instance and open the Command prompt
+2. Follow the instruction to connect the Windows workspace to Exchange Online PowerShell using this link: Connect to Exchange Online PowerShell
+3. After following instruction, write these command in command prompt
+“Connect-ExchangeOnline -UserPrincipalName prateek.verma@aidash.com“
+Here, prateek.verma@aidash.com is the company email ID of person having admin access.
+You can use other person email id with condition that he should have Azure Admin Access
+4. You will be redirected to the sign-in window, where after filling your credentials, you will be connected to Exoshell and can now execute command for Distribution groups
+5. You can check it by running command “Get-EXOMailbox“ to list out all email id.
+You can also check out these filters at link: Filters in the EXO V2 module

 Process of connecting to Azure Active Directory Microsoft 365 groups: